netphpir/ClipMaster---App/README.md

 - Windows 10 or 11
 - No need to install Python or extra libraries
-- Lightweight (approximately 30 MB)
+- Lightweight (approximately 36 MB)

----

-## 📥 Download

-Download and run `ClipMaster.exe` from this page.

 ---